 Certified coding specialists are not required to obtain state licensure to practice, but the American Academy of Professional Coders (AAPC) does offer the Professional Medical Coding Instructor (PMCC) license.
 The licensure program is open to experienced professionals who are looking to teach students coding and prepare them for certification.
 To receive licensure, instructors must be a member of the AAPC, have at least five years' experience as a coder, complete the AAPC's PMCC license workshop and purchase the PMCC license for a specified fee (www.aapc.com).

 Salary Potential and Employment Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), the number of working medical records and health technicians - a category that includes medical coders - should grow 22% during the 2012-2022 decade, which is much faster than average.
 The median salary for medical records and health information technicians was $34,970 in 2013, reports the BLS.

 Related to Certified Coding Specialist: Exam and Licensing Information

 - Recently Updated

-Individuals interested in careers as Web designers or Web programmers, as well as those interested in creating websites for...
+Website coding classes may benefit individuals interested in careers as Web designers or Web programmers, as well as those...